Valian/live_vue/README.md

 -   Vue uses virtual DOM, Svelte doesn't.
 Vue bundle is slightly bigger than Svelte because of runtime.
 -   Vue performance is very similar, or even better, than Svelte.
 Both are fast enough that you shouldn't make your decision based on it.
 -   Vue is working on a [Vapor mode](https://github.com/vuejs/core-vapor) without virtual DOM.
 Once stable I'll try to support it here.
 -   Svelte reactivity is done based on the compilation step figuring out dependencies.
-It allows for a very concise syntax, but causes probles when you'd like to keep reactivity cross-files and [has some limitations](https://thoughtspile.github.io/2023/04/22/svelte-state/).
+It allows for a very concise syntax, but causes problems when you'd like to keep reactivity cross-files and [has some limitations](https://thoughtspile.github.io/2023/04/22/svelte-state/).
 Svelte 5 Runes will be very similar to Vue `ref`.
 -   Vue reactivity is [based on JS Proxies](https://vuejs.org/guide/extras/reactivity-in-depth.html#how-reactivity-works-in-vue).
 Syntax is a bit more verbose, but there are less ways to shoot yourself in a foot 😉
 -   Vue is more popular than Svelte, and has a bigger ecosystem.
 It might be an important thing to consider when making a decision.